 We pride ourselves on providing top notch customer service, expert routing, and making trip planning fun and simple.
 We specialize in sharing skills for exceptional first experiences.

 Our complete BWCA outfitting package is our best value.
 We take care of the details.
 You focus on the fun!

 The complete outfitting package is the best way to ensure you have everything you need for your self-guided adventure.
 The only things you need to bring are the things you will wear and a first aid kit.
 We outfit you with the best ultralight Kevlar canoes, PFDs, waterproof maps, lightweight tents, sleeping bags and pads, compass, pots/pans, utensils, camp stove, water filter, camp chairs, pack saw, a food kit and portage packs to carry everything for your entire journey.

 We will provide you with a detailed list of what you need to bring with every booking.

-This Complete Outfitting Package Includes:
+Complete Outfitting includes:

 Make just one trip to the Boundary Waters Canoe Area Wilderness, and your life will be changed forever.
 This pristine 1M acre wilderness extends along 150 miles of the US/Canada border in Northern Minnesota.
 The region looks much the same as it did in the early 1900s when preservation efforts began.
 It’s 1,100 lakes and hundreds of miles of rivers and streams (water makes up 20% of the total area) makes it a one-of-a-kind destination for canoeing, hiking, camping and fishing.